 Outside the Foundation, Mr. Minter spent 15 years in positions with the government.
 He began his career as a caseworker at the Cuyahoga County Welfare Department in 1960, and rose through the ranks to become its director in 1969.
 In 1980, he served as the first Under Secretary for the United States Department of Education under President Carter.
 For five years, he was the Commissioner of Public Welfare for the Commonwealth of Massachusetts.

 Over the years, Mr. Minter has served on or chaired boards of national and regional organizations in the fields of education, health and human services.
-Most notable are: Community Foundations of America, American Public Welfare Association, Council of Foundations, and The Independent Sector.
-At present, he serves on the boards of The Union Club, Policy Bridge and Knowledge Works Foundation.
+Most notable are: Community Foundations of America, American Public Welfare Association, Council of Foundations, The Independent Sector, the Knowledge Works Foundation, and Policy Bridge.

 He and his wife, Dolly, have three married daughters and five grandchildren.

 A gift to support the City Club’s Spring Campaign will ensure the growth of civil, civic dialogue in the year ahead.